 Understanding business sustainability starts with recognizing its three core dimensions.
 Each plays a distinct role in shaping a company that’s built to last, not just operate:

-Social Sustainability – Social sustainability is about how a business impacts people, employees, communities, suppliers, and customers.
+Social sustainability is about how a business affects people, including employees, communities, suppliers, and customers.
 Fair wages, safe working conditions, diversity, and community engagement fall under this category.

 Companies strong in this space build trust, reduce turnover, and foster brand loyalty.